Enerhim/Enerhim/README.md

-### Hi there, Im Himanshu aka [Enerhim] 👋
+### Hi there, Im Himanshu 👋

-## Im a Gamer, Memer and Developer
+## Im a developer that likes to make unique and interesting projects

 - 🔭 I’m currently working on a [Neural Network from Scratch]
 - 🌱 I’m currently learning Web Development and Artificial Intelligence
 - 🤔 I’m looking for help with backpropagation

-Fun fact of the day: The first computer “bug” was an actual real-life bug